AI Cost Curves: When API Pricing Becomes Your Biggest Infrastructure Decision

 Self-hosting: the car purchase

 The economics are a step function.
-You pay for capacity in chunks (one GPU, two GPUs, three GPUs), and within each chunk, additional queries are effectively free.
+You pay for capacity in chunks, and within each chunk, additional queries are effectively free.
+The second chunk takes you to $21,000 a month and about 80,000 queries a day; the third to $30,000 and 120,000.

 But self-hosting brings operational complexity.
 You need MLOps expertise, model management, monitoring, scaling, and on-call support.
 The question isn’t whether it’s cheaper at scale.
 It’s whether the operational overhead is worth the savings.